Nicarim/personal-site/content/about/_index.md

 {{< small "Sep 2021 - currently" >}}
 #### Platform Engineer, Stackerhq.com
-- Migrating platform to infrastructure as a code
-- Developing internal tooling to automate the deployment
 - Create environments as a service using ArgoCD and git
 - Advocate developers for best practicies around the infrastructure
 - Helping build scalable platform to be used by the customers.

-{{< small "Jun 2021 - Jul 2021 - 2 months" >}}
-#### Site Reliability Engineer, Northern.Tech / Mender.io
-- Modernizing infrastructure from manual process (eksctl) to fully automated process (**terraform**)
+- Transforming whole infrastructure to a reproducible and auditable Terraform based infrastructure as a code IaaC
+- Strengthening security perimeter, implementing Zero Trust architecture through Cloudflare ZT
+- Automating every day tasks, providing guidance through performance issues
-- Migrating from **terraform** to **terragrunt** for better management of environments
+- Migrating to modern CI/CD solutions such as Github Actions for ease of use and self-service
-- Implementing SSO for organization using **AWS SSO**
-- Delivering tooling for full site deployment automation
+- Responding to incidents and mitigating them, either by myself or with the team
+- Creating in-house solution for on-demand development environments to increase productivity and make features faster to develop
+- Cost optimization of infrastructure spending in cloud
+- Preparing organization for ISO/SOC certification

 {{< small "Sep 2019 - Feb 2021 - 1 year 6 months" >}}
 #### Site Relability Engineer, Codility